 Another powerful way companies launder their reputation is through the media.
 Often they give news outlets access to information or connections in the hope of using this relationship to shape news stories.
 While the large majority of journalists and media outlets don't take part in this or put disclaimers on broadcasts announcing their connection to companies and potential conflicts of interest, there are cases where it has happened on a grand scale.

 With the growth of large-scale corporate mergers, many companies began to place their products on networks they now owned.
-For years, General Electric was accused of using NBC television as a way of presenting the company in a positive light.
+For years, General Electric was accused of using NBC television to present the company in a positive light.
 It even became a joke on the sitcom 30 Rock.

 Sometimes the laundering of a reputation is simply done to create plausible deniability, giving a seed of doubt to the public.
-With the current landscape of social media, this is common as companies hire and pay influencers and other media accounts to provide alternative ideas and stories.
-They can even go as far as casting doubt on competitors in order to draw attention away from the truth.
+With the current social media landscape, this is common as companies hire and pay influencers and other media accounts to provide alternative ideas and stories.
+They can even go as far as casting doubt on competitors to draw attention away from the truth.

 One tactic used in laundering is to hire legal firms to threaten those who make accusations, even if they are correct.
 Because of deep pockets, corporations can often outlast smaller, less well-funded organizations or individuals who are making the accusations.
 Lawyers even threaten them with countersuits or libel cases.